AnnapoorneswariMadhuChandraReddy/Data-Science-Practicum-2/README.md

 **DR-Vision** is my end-to-end deep learning project designed for the **automated detection of Diabetic Retinopathy (DR)** from retinal fundus images.
 My goal was to build a reliable diagnostic tool by integrating multiple public datasets, implementing a robust preprocessing and augmentation pipeline, and leveraging state-of-the-art deep learning models.

+The **DR-Vision** project was initiated to address the growing need for efficient and automated detection of Diabetic Retinopathy (DR), a leading cause of blindness in diabetic patients.
+By combining cutting-edge deep learning techniques with robust image preprocessing, the project aims to create a reliable tool that can help healthcare professionals detect DR early, enabling timely intervention and reducing the risk of severe complications.
+The integration of multiple datasets allowed for a diverse and comprehensive model training, ensuring high accuracy and generalization.
+Moreover, the implementation of advanced models like EfficientNetV2 and MobileNetV2 ensures that the tool is both accurate and computationally efficient.
+The final interactive dashboard makes it easy for users to upload retinal fundus images and receive real-time predictions, making the technology accessible and useful in both clinical and remote settings.

 The project encompasses the entire machine learning lifecycle:
 -   **Data Unification:** Aggregating and organizing three distinct fundus image datasets.
 -   **Image Preprocessing:** Applying specialized techniques like circle cropping and CLAHE to standardize and enhance image quality.